To view, download, or print a copy of the guide here is the PDF file.

 Helmets only work if worn correctly.
 Avoid these common mistakes when fitting your child’s helmet.

-Tilted - Your child’s helmet should be level on her head, about a two finger width above her eyebrows.
+Tilted - Your child’s helmet should be level on the head, about a two finger width above the eyebrows.

 Loose Straps - Straps should be snug against your child’s chin, with just enough space available for one or two fingers to fit.